Manuals, Guides, and Procedures

 - Merchant Training – This is a required training for all merchants that accept card information as a form of payment through point of sales, web, phone or paper forms to maintain compliance with the Payment Card Industry Data Security Standard (PCI DSS).
 Learn more about Merchant Training requirements.

-- Purchasing Card Program Training – Provides the purchasing card account holder, reconciler and approver roles user training.
-A new on-demand user and biannual cardholder training will be available by mid-April 2025.
+- Purchasing Card Program Training – Provides the purchasing card (P-card) accountholder training.
+A new on-demand user and biannual cardholder training will be available starting Wednesday, April 9, 2025.
 Learn more about the Purchasing Card Program Training.

 - Offered by the Office of OneIT